It’s important to take care of your

-our teeth, which is why many people visit a dentist every six months.
-According
+teeth, which is why many people visit a dentist every six months.
+Still, according

-to the American Dental Association (ADA) 100 million Americans don’t see a dentist
+Dental Association (ADA), each year 100 million Americans don’t see a dentist at all.

-every year.
 Some

 people dislike going to the dentist and put off scheduling an appointment for

-as long as they can, and others think they’re too busy to make
+as long as they can, and others think they’re too busy.

-important to prepare for your visits.
-However, preparation goes beyond making sure the office
+to prepare for your visits.
+This preparation goes beyond making sure the office

 accepts your health insurance.
-You should also prepare to have
+You should also prepare to have a conversation